threlte logo

 <UvMaterial>

 A material that visualizes the uvs of a geometry.
-Uvs are typically used for texture indexing.
+Uvs are typically used for texture sampling in the shader.
+UvMaterial is meant to give you a sense of how textures will be mapped onto a mesh.

 <script lang="ts">